pre-srfi/in-source-documentation/template.md

 [SRFI 30](https://srfi.schemers.org/srfi-30/srfi-30.html).
 The reader's behavior shall not change when a documentation comment sequence is encountered.

-The following rules apply when reading documentation comments.
-An exception shall be raised if the matching closing character sequence is omitted.
-If a nested documentation comment appears within a block comment, it shall be ignored.
-If a nested block comment appears within a documentation comment, the character sequence shall be read literally as part of the documentation text.
-If a documentation comment appears within a line or s-expression comment, it shall be ignored.
+The following rules apply when reading documentation comments:
+- An exception shall be raised if the matching closing character sequence is omitted.
+- If a nested documentation comment appears within a block comment, it shall be ignored.
+- If a nested block comment appears within a documentation comment, the character sequence shall be read literally as part of the documentation text.
+- If a documentation comment appears within a line or S-expression comment, it shall be ignored.

 ### Documentation library